We've had makeover! Tether Airborne Index was previously known as COVIDCare

-COVID-19 is spread in tiny, invisible droplets called aerosols that are expelled when infected people breathe out, speak or sing
+Airborne viruses are spread in tiny, invisible droplets called aerosols that are expelled when infected people exhale

-The more people in a closed space, the greater the risk of infection
+The more people in a shared space, the greater the risk of infection

 CO2 monitors show which areas need better ventilation